Editorial Standards

 - You own and operate the facility, complete Form 7211 per facility, then carry the credit to Form 3800 on your return.

-- You only receive the credit from a partnership or S corporation, you usually report it directly on Form 3800 and keep the entity’s facility details in your file.
+- You only receive the credit from a partnership or S corporation, you report it on Form 3800 from your K‑1; the entity files Form 7211 with the credit captured on Part II, Line 10 before it flows through.
+Keep the entity’s facility details in your file.

 The Metering Exception, In Plain English